Is Lamictal bipolar treatment the new gold standard?

-It is arguably one half in what is emerging as the new gold standard in treating bipolar disorder.
+It is emerging as a new gold standard in treating bipolar disorder.

-Bipolar disorder used to be known by perhaps the more accurate and descriptive name of manic-depression.
+Bipolar disorder used to be known by, perhaps the more accurate and descriptive name, manic-depression.

 DO NOT lose sight of the fact that this illness is mainly characterized by MOOD SWINGS into MANIA or depression.

 The ULTIMATE GOAL of treatment is for long term maintenance of stable moods, with as few mood swings as possible.